 The explanation is that homosexuality is also often caused by sexual abuse.

-Eating disorders often have additional diagnoses such as depression, personality disorders or self-harming behavior.
+ED patients often have further additional diagnoses such as depression, borderline, personality disorders or self-harming behavior.
 In reality, these are not independent psychological disorders (which, by chance, often occur together), but only different symptoms from a single, very complex clinical picture that is associated with psychological trauma.

 “Such patients typically receive five or six unrelated diagnoses during the course of their psychiatric treatment.
 If their doctor focus on their mood swings, they will be identified as bipolar and get prescribed lithium or valproate.
 If the professionals are most impressed with their despair, they will be told they are suffering from a major depression and given antidepressants.
 If the doctors focus on their restlessness and lack of attention, they may be identified as ADHD and treated with Ritalin or other stimulants.
 If the clinic staff happens to take a trauma hjstory, and the patient volunteers the relevant information, he or she might receive the diagnosis PTSD.
 None of these diagnoses will be completely off the mark, and none of them will begin to meaningful describe who these patients are and what they suffer from.”
 (Van der Kolk 2014)